Viti Levu, Yasawa and Mamanuca Islands

-of many stops by the Fiji catamaran waterbus, the Yasawa Flyer, Beachcomber
+of many stops by the Fiji catamaran waterbus Yasawa Flyer, Beachcomber

 is one of the closest Pacific island groups to New Zealand